PondiB/PondiB/README.md

 ## I'm a Geographer and GIS Architect who loves Software Engineering!
 A Geographer who does Computational Geography to solve various location-based challenges in our lives today.
-I help organizations to integrate existing Geospatial capabilities into applications.
+I help organizations to integrate existing Geospatial capabilities into their applications.
 I continue to learn.
-- 🔭 I’m currently improving my knowledge on  Java and Spring Boot.
+- 🔭 I’m currently improving my knowledge on  Geo-Informatics Space.
 - 🌱 Looking forward onto Backend Engineer Roles (Java, Python, Golang, Scala).
 A bonus if it's spatial data intensive.
 - 🥅 Goals: Intergrating existing GIS capabilities to applications and solutions in various companies.